To monitor a Citrix XenServer installation, the LogicMonitor collector needs credentials to connect to the XenServer(s).

 - Add the XenServer as a device, as normal.

-Note that if you are running a resource pool of XenServers, all Xen specific monitoring data for the entire pool will be collected from the pool master.
+Note: If you are running a resource pool of XenServers, all Xen specific monitoring data for the entire pool will be collected from the pool master.
 However, you should still add all pool members to LogicMonitor for collection of device specific performance data and alerts.

 It is strongly recommended to enable SNMP and to allow the LogicMonitor collector to query ntp on all XenServer devices.
 This enables LogicMonitor to collect more detailed data about device performance than is available solely relying on the Citrix XenServer API.